UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Step Three: Calculating Macros and Calories

-With this school of thought you would eat until satiated and stop.
-Eating more fats as needed to feel satiated.
-Now this has been shown to work in clinical studies and lead to weight loss.
-But in many of those studies the participants were morbid to morbidly obese and just decreasing carbohydrates alone would have resulted in a weight loss, especially for the short-term.
-The issue here is that many people that are overweight do not know what satiety is.
-They may feel they need to have the feeling of being “stuffed” or full to be satisfied.
-So those people may be more likely to overeat, resulting in weight gain rather than losing weight.
+But in some of those studies the participants were morbidly obese, and just decreasing carbohydrates alone would have resulted in weight loss, especially for the short term.
+The issue here is that many people with morbid obesity may feel the need to be “stuffed” or full to be satisfied.
+So, they may be more likely to overeat, resulting in weight gain rather than losing weight.

 The second school of thought is to track your macros (the amount of fat, protein, and calories you can have daily) and also have a caloric deficit.
-This is our preferred way as it seems to lead to more optimal results and ketone levels.
-For those looking to go this route, using a macro calculator such as MyMojoMacros will help you figure out the proper amount of protein and fats for your activity level as well as daily calories.
+This is our preferred way, as it seems to lead to more optimal results and ketone levels.
+For those looking to go this route, using a macro calculator such as MyMojoMacros will help you figure out the proper amount of protein and fats for your activity level, as well as daily calories.

 Step Four: Tracking The Keto Diet for Weight Loss

-After you have decided on which method you would like to follow as far as calories and macros go you need to decide how you will track what you are eating.
-While pen and paper may be preferred for some, we love the simplicity of being able to use an app or website.
-We’ve recently reviewed a few of them so head over to that article to read the pros and cons of several of the most popular keto apps available for your mobile devices.
-Now here comes the tricky part.
-Once you have your macros, have your method of tracking, now you need to plan your meals so that you stay within your limits.
+Now, here comes the tricky part.
+Once you have your macros and have your method of tracking, you need to plan your meals so that you stay within your limits.
 We have always found that meal planning is the best way to stay on target.
 It is much easier to make adjustments to your day BEFORE you eat something.
-For us, that means tracking our breakfast, dinner, and snacking first.
-Then using any remaining macros to make a delicious nutrient-rich salad!
-If you need more fats you can add avocados, cheese, dressing or oils.
-If you need more protein you can add eggs or meat.
+For us, that means tracking our breakfast, dinner, and snacking first, then using any remaining macros to make a delicious nutrient-rich salad!
+If you need more fat, you can add avocados, cheese, dressing or oils.
+If you need more protein, you can add eggs or meat.

-Step Five: Self-Experimentation on Keto Diet
+Step Five: Self-Experimentation on a Keto Diet

-Finally keep in mind that everyone’s body is different and reacts uniquely to foods, diets, and exercise.
-That means that foods that someone can have and stay in ketosis might kick you out.
-This is where monitoring your ketone and glucose levels will come in.
-Monitoring your levels and testing them before and after trying new foods will help you find what works best for you and your body.
-Your weight loss journey is just that, YOURS.
-That means you need to work at a pace that suits you.
-If that means starting slow and cutting out added sugars, sweeteners, and flour, making shopping lists for the right kind of nutrition, and working up to keto then that is what you need to do.
-If it means losing at a slower pace so that you feel more comfortable with all the change then that’s what you need to do.
-Keto can be a healthy sustainable way to lose weight and live.
+Keto can be a healthy, sustainable way to lose weight and live.
 You need to think of it as a lifestyle change and not a “crash diet” to get you to your goal.
 And while the keto lifestyle is a great way to lose weight, you need to be in the right frame of mind to do so.
 Focus on your health, make small attainable goals (a few that have nothing to do with the scale), and stay positive.
 This is the key to success from the first week onward!

 cta-booklet